 If your dog melts down the ground and bows their head when you try to kiss them, this suggests they may feel intimidated.

 Some dogs may also become aggressive if you come too close to their face.
-Little children should not be allowed to kiss a dog on the lips because a dog’s behavior can quickly change if the child becomes too boisterous.
+Little children should not be allowed to kiss a dog because a dog’s behavior can quickly change if the child becomes too boisterous.

 You are best placed to interpret your dog’s behavior and decide whether or not they enjoy being kissed.
 It goes without saying that you should never try to kiss another person’s dog as you won’t know anything about the dog’s temperament.

-Can You Get Sick If You Kiss your Dog?
+Can You Get Sick If You Kiss your Dog On Its Fur?

 According to the CDC, the following factors increase the likelihood of becoming sick from a dog: